syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 The following code snippet shows how to get the range of cells used in a given sheet.

-I> By default, XlsIO considers a cell as used, even if there exists some formatting alone.
+N> By default, XlsIO considers a cell as used, even if there exists some formatting alone.
 You can disable this behavior, and make XlsIO consider a cell as used, only when there exists data, by using the UsedRangeIncludesFormatting property.

 {% tabs %}
 {% highlight c# %}